Scales lifts 2021 profit, sees higher costs ahead

 "This gives us security to invest in both organic and acquisitive growth opportunities," managing director Andy Borland said.

-Horticulture's underlying EBITDA was $39.1m down slightly from $40.8m in the previous year.
+Horticulture's underlying ebitda was $39.1m, down slightly from $40.8m in the previous year.

-Food ingredients generated Underlying EBITDA of $35.1m, up of 52 per cent, and well in excess of its long-run EBITDA target of $25m.
+Food ingredients generated underlying ebitda of $35.1m, up of 52 per cent, and well in excess of its long-run ebitda target of $25m.

 Volumes of petfood ingredients sold increased by 29 per cent compared to 2020, reflecting a sustained growth in the global and domestic petfood market.